The No1 Resume Essential for everybody including older workers – don’t put referee names in your resume!

 Always advise them when you have given their name to an employer so they are informed about who is calling and what the job is so they have time to think about it.
 Of course it’s just plain good manners.

-Recruitment agents particularly need to be watched on poor reference behaviour.
+Recruitment agents particularly need to be watched on poor reference behavior.
 Some of the laziest call referees before bothering to interview you.
 They can learn a lot about you with little effort but at your referee’s expense – which is really your expense as referee time is a finite resource.